COVID-19 Service Announcement

-Over the past 2 months I have gained extensive additional training specific to providing Telehealth services to individuals, couples, and families and have expanded my child and play based therapy services to include online video sessions with children and youth.
+During this time I have gained extensive additional training specific to providing Telehealth services to individuals, couples, and families and have expanded my child and play based therapy services to include online video sessions with children and youth.

 * Telehealth services via phone or online video sessions will continue to be available to adults, and children/youth who through parent consultation it is deemed a suitable and beneficial option.
 You can book sessions directly above with the Book Online tab.

 * Due to restrictions in place by both the Nova Scotia College of Social Workers as well as Dr. Robert Strang, chief medical officer of health for Nova Scotia, in office sessions will not be available as a service delivery option.